FPEF Grant Awards

 Award Amount: $4,244.58

-The Illuminating the Light Bulb Lab project will serve 542 students grades K-4 at Butterfield Trial Elementary School.
+Teacher Project Description: This project will serve 542 students grades K-4 at Butterfield Trail Elementary School.
 The lab will provide all students the opportunity to access hands-on STEAM resources weekly through high quality and engaging lessons designed to spark curiosity, creativity and innovation.

 Award Amount: $6,000